EX2200 Network Cable and Transceiver Planning

 Before you begin to calculate the power margin:

-Calculate the power budget.
-See Calculating the EX Series Switch Fiber-Optic Cable Power Budget.
+Calculate the power budget (see Calculating the Fiber-Optic Cable Power Budget for EX Series Devices).

 To calculate the worst-case estimate for the power margin (PM) for the link:

 - Determine the maximum value for link loss (LL) by adding estimated values for applicable link-loss factors—for